 If you have not seen a doctor at the practice and we have had no information from a medical professional about your illness, you will not be able to get a certificate without a GP telephone appointment.
 Depending on the outcome of the telephone appointment, the GP my need you to book a face to face appointment.
 Please phone the Practice to book an initial telephone appointment.

-If a GP has already discussed your illness with you then you can request a Fitnote by using the link below.
+If a GP has already discussed your illness with you then you can request a Fitnote by using the link below and use the "I want Administrative help".
 If your illness is COVID19 related see the specific details below.